 barplot(table(x))

-Next we get more familiar with binomial distribution and some R functions by which we can evaluate probabilities of different outcomes in binomial experiments.
+Next, we get more familiar with the binomial distribution and some R functions by which we can evaluate probabilities of different outcomes in binomial experiments.
 These will later be a key to understand widely-used statistical concepts in medical research, such as P-values and confidence intervals.

-Here is a mathematical formulation of binomial distribution.
-(Formulas are not needed in the exercises and concrete examples will follow below.)
+Here is a mathematical formulation of the binomial distribution.
+(The formulas are not needed in the exercises and some concrete examples will follow below.)

 )

 results either in a success (1) or failure (0).
-We mark outcome of trial
+We mark the outcome of

 From high school we (may) remember that the probability mass